richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ### Built for ambitious projects

-Rostruct is built to execute multiple files in conjunction, so you can focus on making your code readable, without worrying about the implementation.
+Rostruct executes multiple files at once, so you can focus on making your code readable, without worrying about the implementation.

-Create projects from UI libraries, to explorers - with little to no limitations.
+Create projects from UI libraries to explorers - with little to no limitations.

 ---